plgatto/katas/git/basic-git.md

 ## Kata
 1. Create a repo
 2. Commit some changes
-3. Create new branche from repo
+3. Create new branch from repo
 4. Commit some changes
 5. Merge the branch into master
 6. Delete the branch